dmilith/TheSS/README.md

 bin/systemdeploy

 # and now just:
-./svdss # or svdss if used install process
+bin/svdss # or svdss if used install process
 # (it supports -d param for explicit debug output and -t for trace level output
 #  which may be later changed using "log level change" feature)

-# on second terminal, do:
+# to actually spawn something, on second terminal, do:
 mkdir ~/SoftwareData/Redis && touch ~/SoftwareData/Redis/.start
 # wait a while, software install process should work in background.
-# This process has own log file here: ~/SoftwareData/Redis/.output.
+# This process should log output to file: ~/SoftwareData/Redis/service.log,
-# Software should pick random port, generate configuration for Redis
+# then should pick random port, generate configuration for Redis
 # service and just start it.

+# you may also use built in panel:
+bin/panel
+# Hit F7, type "Red", hit Enter, hit "S", and you just did the same as descibed above.
 ```